Code-Institute-Submissions/online-recipe-cookbook/README.md

 - Delete - Allows user to Delete recipe

 ### Features Left to Implement ###
+- Extending search to be able to search by ingredients and not just by dietary needs
 - Pagination, where only the top 15 recipes are shown at once
 - Making the site more mobile friendly, where recipes become stacked
 - User accounts, where users can post recipe’s under their own name